saptarshibasu/kafka-study/README.md

   * `message.max.bytes` - limits the size of a single message batch
   * `max.partition.fetch.bytes` (consumer) & `replica.fetch.max.bytes` must be as large as `message.max.bytes`
   * `compression.type` - Accepts the standard compression codecs ('gzip', 'snappy', 'lz4', 'zstd').
 It additionally accepts 'uncompressed' which is equivalent to no compression; and 'producer' which means retain the original compression codec set by the producer
-  * `lz4` is the fastest among the compression algorithms (around 800 mbps)
+* `zstd` should provide the maximum compression ratio with reasonable performance

 ## Kafka Producers

-* `KafkaProducer<K,V>` is thread safe and sharing a single producer instance across threads will generally be faster than having multiple instances
+* `KafkaProducer<K,V>` is thread safe and sharing a single producer instance across threads will generally be faster than having multiple instances as it will improve the batching
+* If transactions are used, every producer must have a unique producer id and transactional id and it can have only one transaction at a time.
+Therefore, when transaction is enabled, each thread should have a separate producer instance
 * The `send()` method is asynchronous.
-When called it adds the record to a buffer of pending record sends and immediately returns
+When called, it adds the record to a buffer of pending record sends and immediately returns
 * The producer maintains buffers of unsent records for each partition.
 These buffers are of a size specified by the `batch.size` config
 * If the buffer is full or metadata is not available, the `send()` method blocks for `max.block.ms` and throws a `TimeoutException` after that
 * **Message Reliability (Typical Scenario)**